-For western tourists, you might want to try visiting a small cotton weaving cottage industry, which is one of the major producer of the Barasat Township.
+For western tourists, you might want to try visiting a small cotton weaving cottage industry, which is one of the major producers of the Barasat township.
 The government maintains a guesthouse at Barasat that is accessible to government employees and some civilians with a prior booking.

-Barasat is a famous destination is well-connected to other cities through road, rail and air.
+Barasat is a famous destination and is well connected to other cities through road, rail and air.